dthonon/Client_API_VN/README.rst

 Prerequisites
 -------------

-For Linux and Postgresql installation, refer to :doc:`server_install`.
+For Linux and Postgresql installation, refer to `Server installation`_

+.. _Server installation: _server_install

 Installation requires the following python module::